Harvia Sponsors Aufguss World Championships 2025 in Verona, Powered by EOS

 Aufguss is the German word for "infusion," and in sauna terminology it refers to a choreographed ritual in which a trained "Aufgussmeister" pours scented water on heated stones and waves a towel in synchronized patterns to circulate the resulting steam around a group of bathers.
 A typical Aufguss session runs 8 to 15 minutes, builds to peak heat and humidity, and combines performance, sound (often music), scent (essential oils and ice balls), and athletic towel choreography.
 The practice is standard at German-speaking Central European commercial sauna facilities and has been spreading globally as social sauna culture expands.

 The Aufguss World Championships is the premier global competition for the ritual, with national qualifiers, team and individual categories, scoring by certified judges, and routines that can run up to 15 minutes with multiple water throws, towel patterns, and music integrations.
 The event brings together sauna professionals, commercial operators, and enthusiasts from dozens of countries.
+On the commercial side, the ritual has matured into a real revenue product: Galgorm Resort in Northern Ireland, host of the 2026 UK Championships, pulls roughly $12,700 a month from a single 30-seat Aufguss room as a £20 add-on to spa packages.

 Why EOS Is the Right Brand for the Sponsorship